Zymbit-Docs/docs/content/bootware/zbcli/update-config/index.md

 > Example https URL: https://bootware.s3.amazonaws.com/zymbit_bookworm64_1.1.zi
 > Example USB stick: /dev/sda1

-**Configure wireless network** – Bootware supports pulling updates via Wifi or LAN connections.
+**Configure wireless network** – Bootware® supports pulling updates via Wifi or LAN connections.
 Wifi credentials need to be provided in order for bootware to access the wifi during updates.
-These credentials are configured separately from the host OS wireless credentials as they run within Bootware.
-If no wireless credentials are provided, the wireless interface in Bootware is disabled.
+These credentials are configured separately from the host OS wireless credentials as they run within Bootware®.
+If no wireless credentials are provided, the wireless interface in Bootware® is disabled.

 ```
  Enter Wi-Fi SSID · my_wifi